-Every 3-6 months depending on the area being treated
+Botox treatments are typically every 3-6 months depending on the area being treated.

-One week prior, avoid all products containing aspirin, non-steroidal inflammatory medications (Motrin, Advil, Aleve, and Ibuprofen) and high doses of Vitamin C and E, as these products may increase your risk of bruising.
+One week prior to your Botox injection you should avoid all products containing aspirin, non-steroidal inflammatory medications (Motrin, Advil, Aleve, and Ibuprofen) and high doses of Vitamin C and E, as these products may increase your risk of bruising.

 BOTOX® Cosmetic relaxes the muscles that create expression lines and smoothes existing deep creases and wrinkles.
 It also prevents the development of permanent architectural changes in the skin structure that will eventually develop into the deep creases that are evident even when your face is completely relaxed.

 - Botox may be used to smooth out the forehead lines

 - Botox may be used to smooth out the glabellar (vertical frown lines between the brows) “11” lines

 - Botox may be used to soften the periorbital (crow’s feet)